Quantifying spike train synchrony and directionality: Measures and Applications

-In Fig. \ref{Fig7-Latency-Correction} on the right hand side the STDM and the cost matrix are shown before and after the latency correction (done using the first row direct shift) for a regularly spaced synfire chain with a few missing and extra spikes as well as some jitter.
-For the uncorrected synfire chain (Fig. \ref{Fig7-Latency-Correction}A), the further apart two spike trains, the larger the intervals between their matching spikes, and accordingly the values of the STDM and the cost matrix tend to increase with the distance from the diagonal (which itself is necessarily $0$).
+In Fig. \ref{Fig7-Latency-Correction} on the right hand side the STDM and the cost matrix are shown before and after the latency correction (done using the first row direct shift) for a regularly spaced synfire pattern which was modified by a few missing and extra spikes as well as some jitter.
+This modification reflects the typical uncertainty inherent in many neuronal recordings, in particular in cases where the spiking data is inferred from calcium imaging.
+For the uncorrected synfire pattern (Fig. \ref{Fig7-Latency-Correction}A), the further apart two spike trains, the larger the intervals between their matching spikes, and accordingly the values of the STDM and the cost matrix tend to increase with the distance from the diagonal (which itself is necessarily $0$).
 After the latency correction (Fig. \ref{Fig7-Latency-Correction}B) both matrices approach $0$ everywhere reflecting a much improved alignment of the spike trains, but because of the remaining jitter (which can not be corrected) they do not go all the way down to $0$.